kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 ## A very long pause week

 ## This week was Pause week
 - Apparently, this week was supposed to be a week where we would be able to rest, or no new lessons would be taught, or something to that extent.
+We still ended up covering some Quantum Cryptography stuff, so I ended up going to class anyways, because the class is awesome, and the teacher is fun and engaging!
 - I ended up doing a lot of work this week, including reviewing a Journal article, and reviewing 5 papers for two separate conferences, as well as going to a training session for a third I haven't received assignments for yet.
 - I also met with several recruiters, attended several recruiting events, with some more this week, some of which are already for Summer 2022.